zoluu/simple-bank/README.md

   - A 4-digit PIN

 ## IBaseRate.java
-- Both accounts use an interface that determines the base interest rate:
+Both the savings and current accounts use an interface that determines the base interest rate:
   - Savings accounts will use 0.25 less than the base rate
   - Checking accounts will use 15% of the base rate